don-reba/peoples-note/doc/readme.txt

 	Those unit tests for People's Note that need to run in a WinCE environment.

 "src\Test"
-	Those unit tests for People's Note that can be run in a Win32 environment.
+	Those unit tests for People's Note that can run in a Win32 environment.

 "src\CallDump"
 	Library used for profiling People's Note.